 A single image name in a repo can contain platform variants, such as a Linux image and a Windows image.
 This feature allows vendors like Microsoft (base image creators) to create a single repo to cover multiple platforms (that is, Linux and Windows).
-For example, the <a href="https://doi.org/d
+For example, the dotnet/core/aspnet repository available in the Docker Hub registry provides support for Linux and Windows Nano Server by using the same image name.